andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

 const tracer = require('dd-trace').init()
 </pre>

-Now you have actually your integration.
+Now you have your integration.
 It is time to run the stack.

 ## It is time to run!
 Start by rebuilding your compose file, because the application has been altered by adding the datadog agent since the last time it was built.